mdn/content/files/en-us/web/css/css_flexible_box_layout/typical_use_cases_of_flexbox/index.md

 Another way to align items on the main axis is to use auto margins.
 This enables the design pattern of a navigation bar where one group of items are aligned left and another group aligned right.
 Here we are using the auto margins technique described in [Using auto margins for main axis alignment](/en-US/docs/Web/CSS/CSS_flexible_box_layout/Aligning_items_in_a_flex_container#using_auto_margins_for_main_axis_alignment).

 The items are aligned on the main axis with `normal`, which behaves as `start`, as this is the initial behavior of flexbox.
-The [`gap`](/en-US/docs/Web/CSS/gap) property has been used to create gaps between items.
-And we are aligning the last item to the right by giving it a left margin of auto.
+The [`gap`](/en-US/docs/Web/CSS/gap) property creates gaps between items.
+And we are aligning the last item to the right by giving it a `margin-left` value of `auto`.
 You can move the class from one item to another to change where the split happens.

 {{EmbedGHLiveSample("css-examples/flexbox/use-cases/split-navigation.html", '100%', 550)}}

 ## Center item

-A long standing joke among developers is that the hardest problem in web design os vertical centering.
+A long-standing joke among developers is that the hardest problem in web design is vertical centering.
 Vertically centering content is very straightforward with flexbox alignment properties, as the following live example shows.

 You can play with the alignment, aligning the item to the start with `start` or end with `end`.

 {{EmbedGHLiveSample("css-examples/flexbox/use-cases/center.html", '100%', 700)}}

 With [CSS box alignment](/en-US/docs/Web/CSS/CSS_box_alignment) properties, you can vertically center an element inside another without flexbox.
-In the example above, try removing the flex properties from the box and add `align-content: center`.
+In the example above, try removing the flex properties from the box and adding `align-content: center`.
 Then add `margin: auto` to the element you want to horizontally center.

 ## Card layout pushing footer down